OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/ps.md

 ll-cli ps
 ```

-Here is the outputs of `ll-cli ps`:
+Here is the output of `ll-cli ps`:

 ```text
 App                                             ContainerID                         Pid     Path